 - Improve Sleep

-The list of health benefits associate with yoga gets longer and longer every year, and I think it’s wonderful that more doctors are recommending yoga.
+The list of health benefits associated with yoga gets longer and longer every year, and I think it’s wonderful that more doctors are recommending it.

 Now what wasn’t mentioned on the nih.gov site was the fascinating ability to control and change your own physiology in a positive way….

 Thousands of research studies have been undertaken and have shown that with the practice of yogic meditation a person can, indeed, learn to control such physiologic parameters as blood pressure, heart rate, respiratory function, metabolic rate, skin resistance, brain waves, body temperature, and many other bodily functions.That’s the definition of Yoga on the webMD.com site.
 Exciting right?? (“many other bodily functions” sounds ripe with possibility doesn’t it?)

 You can also Practice Yoga To Clear And Calm Your Mind

 In terms of its mental health benefits, the power of yoga stems greatly from its ability to calm the mind.

 While this act might seem insignificant, studies have found that a calm mind can lead to a reduction in stress, lowering high blood pressure, increasing productivity and fighting off depression and disease.

 Read on to learn more about the calming powers of yoga, how to introduce it into your workout routine, and the benefits of consistent practice.

 Understanding stress and the mind